 We have implemented and maintain appropriate technical and organisational measures to protect your personal data from accidental or unlawful destruction, alteration, loss, unauthorised disclosure or access.
 Only authorised personnel and third-party service providers are provided with access to personal data on a minimum need-to-know basis, and these employees and service providers are contractually obliged to treat this information as confidential.

 Where we store and process your personal data

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (”EEA”).
-It may be transferred to third parties outside of the EEA for the purpose of our recruitment services.
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+The data that we collect from you may be transferred to, and stored at, a destination outside the UK or the European Economic Area (”EEA”).
+It may be transferred to third parties outside of the UK or the EEA for the purpose of our recruitment services.
+It may also be processed by staff operating outside the UK or the EEA who work for us or for one of our suppliers.
 This includes staff engaged in, among other things, our recruitment services and the provision of support services.
 By submitting your personal data, you agree to this transfer, storing or processing.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy notice.